mllinares/pymds_dev/README.md

 Check out your installation:
 ----------------------------
-In your terminal, enter the following command, go to the package directory:
+In your terminal, go to the downloaded package directory, enter the following commands:
 ```
 cd tests
 conda activate NAME_OF_YOUR_ENVIRONMENT